Atrocious Albanian Driving

-At the start it changes to gravel, and I have no idea it is for about seventy kilometres.
+At the start, it changes to gravel, and I have no idea it is for about seventy kilometers.

 The road then not only changes to dirt but it changes to slosh.

-It goes up hill and I cannot believe this is the MAIN road to Berat.
+It goes uphill and I cannot believe this is the MAIN road to Berat.
 Soon there are holes and rough rocks and I fear the car is going to fall apart.
-I think I am averaging 5 kmph and my knuckles are turning blue, as I have no idea which hole I will hit next and gow deep it is.
+I think I am averaging 5 Kmph and my knuckles are turning blue, as I have no idea which hole I will hit next and how deep it is.
 I don’t have photos of the really bad parts of the road as it was either too narrow or dangerous to stop anywhere.

-There seems to be predominantly old men.
+There seem to be predominantly old men.
 Some have donkeys.
 Some have cats.
 Some have chickens.
 I even spy an Australia cap!

 Oh, and farmers walking their turkeys too!